 Empowering words that help children to express their emotions.

-This little book on Happiness is part of an exciting new series exploring big topics with young children in a way that feels good.
+This little book on Respect is part of an exciting series exploring big topics with young children in a way that feels good.

-Using carefully chosen words and phrases, such as ‘laugh’ and ‘good mood’, it creates a special moment for grown-ups and young children to focus on what it means to be happy and to experience both happy and sad feelings.
+Using carefully chosen words and phrases, such as ‘acceptance’, ‘fairness’ and ‘speak up’, it creates a special moment for grown-ups and young children to focus on what it means to respect others and be respected.

 Children can discover and understand new words to help them to talk about the ups and downs of first experiences and new emotions with confidence.